siglun/when-to-dumb-down/experience.md

 Doing dumb-down at indexing would mean to create fields creator and contributor in the index, to do it when searching would imply to do it using the horrendous search syntax presented above.
 Then you have to do the same for title and other relevant fields.

-In the case of Either/or, Enten — eller the dumb-down solr record would look somewhat as the record below:
+In the case of Either/or, Enten — eller the dumb-down Solr record would look somewhat as the record below:
 ```

         [